 - Email fallback for users who miss in-app prompts

-- Customizable survey widgets & branding
+- Customizable survey widgets and branding

 - Advanced user segmentation (role, lifecycle, behavior)

-- AI-powered sentiment analysis for open text
+- AI-powered sentiment analysis for open-text nps responses

 - Trend and cohort-based NPS reporting

-- In-app guides & messaging for follow-up
+- In-app guides and messaging for follow-up

 - Strong integration with product analytics